THE MINIMUM WAGE….The Wall Street Journal reports that Democrats are planning to make the minimum wage a centerpiece of their campaign this year:

 “I gave the Republicans fair notice that we will attach it to anything we can,” said Wisconsin Rep. David Obey, the committee’s ranking Democrat.
 Sen. Edward Kennedy (D., Mass.) went to the floor of Senate yesterday and proposed to add the same amendment to a pending defense-authorization bill.

 Good for them.
 Republicans should be ashamed of themselves for blocking a minimum wage increase for the past decade, sending it to an all-time postwar low.
-Anything that makes them squirm over this is a good idea.

 There are arguments against raising the minimum wage, of course, and the usual one is an appeal to simple economics: if the price of unskilled labor goes up, then the demand for unskilled labor will go down.
 Low-wage workers will be laid off and unemployment among the minimum wage population will go up.